AbnerAstete/RPCM/README.md

-# Thesis Project Overview
+# Thesis Project Overview - Research Processes Curation Metamodel (RPCM)

-This repository contains my master’s thesis, which demonstrates the application of the **Research Processes Curation Metamodel (RPCM)**, a model designed to represent the complete lifecycle of data-driven projects.

-RPCM is a conceptual and operational metamodel that integrates technical artifacts (data, code, models, results) with organizational elements (users, roles, decisions, and consensus).
-Its objective is to enable the complete curation, traceability, and reproducibility of data-driven projects.
-The pipeline implemented in this [repository](/rpcm-pipeline/) operationalizes RPCM, automatically transforming project metadata into model entities and tracing the entire experimental cycle, from data acquisition to results validation.
+RPCM is a metamodel that provides concepts to represent both the technical artifacts (data, code, models, results) and the organizational elements (users, roles, decisions, consensus) involved in a data-driven research project.
+With RPCM, users can search, curate, trace, and reproduce research processes.

+I developed RPCM in 2025 during my six-month mandatory master’s internship at the LIRIS laboratory.

+### Usage Example

+The repository includes a pipeline example demonstrating how to extract data from a Kaggle project and transform it into RPCM concepts.
+In this example, a Kaggle project is assumed to implicitly and explicitly contain all the elements of a typical data-driven research project:

+- Hypothesis definition
+- Experimentation as code
+- Artifacts (datasets, models, etc.)
+- Users

+Given a target Kaggle project, the example pipeline automatically extracts the project’s metadata and transforms it into RPCM entities to trace the experimental cycle.

 ![pipeline](/assets/pipeline.png)
 *Pipeline Workflow.*